Allisonwonderlax13/https-github.com-obsproject-obs-studio./Install-Instructions.md

         sudo dnf install https://download1.rpmfusion.org/free/fedora/rpmfusion-free-release-$(rpm -E %fedora).noarch.rpm https://download1.rpmfusion.org/nonfree/fedora/rpmfusion-nonfree-release-$(rpm -E %fedora).noarch.rpm

-* Then you can install OBS with the following command (this pulls all dependencies, including NVENC-enabled ffmpeg):
+* Then you can install OBS with the following command (this pulls all dependencies, including NVENC-enabled FFmpeg):

         sudo dnf install obs-studio

-* For NVIDIA Hardware accelerated encoding make sure you have CUDA installed (in case of an older card, install xorg-x11-drv-nvidia-340xx-cuda instead):
+* For NVIDIA Hardware accelerated encoding, make sure you have CUDA installed:

         sudo dnf install xorg-x11-drv-nvidia-cuda

+* If you have an older card, use this command instead:

+        sudo dnf install xorg-x11-drv-nvidia-340xx-cuda

 ***